When it comes to adrenal fatigue, have you simply earned your exhaustion (or is it something more)?

 - Ginseng and/or licorice tea can be supportive.

 - Adequate vitamin C is important.
 Your best food sources are red capsicum (raw), kale, Brussels sprouts and broccoli.

 - Get adequate sleep and go to bed by 10 pm.

 - Use stress-management techniques like Headspace, 1 Giant Mind, Wim Hof breathing, floatation tanks.

 - Deal with emotions as needed with laughter, breathing, and/or professional help.

 - Engage in light exercise, particularly when under extreme stress – define the appropriate times to work out intensely and when to move a little more gently.
-You might choose yoga, barre, swmming over a pump, spin or weights session
+You might choose yoga, barre, swimming over a pump, spin or weights session.

 - Get daily outdoor light.

 Remember, life is about balance and health is about tuning in and listening to what your body is telling you.
 As Jung said, if you don’t take life’s little hints, she’ll whack you!